Guide to Ordering DTF and UV DTF Transfers: Artwork Requirements, Production, Policies, and Artwork Expectations.

 To better understand WHY the thin lines do not print right, please refer to the "About DTF Choke" paragraph at the end of this blog post.

-For optimal results and longer gang sheets, utilize our Gang Gang Sheet Builder.
+For longer gang sheets, consider using our Gang Sheet Builder for the best results.

 Make Your Artboard / Design the Same Size As Your Design